Computer-Aided Design (CAD)

 Figure: Example of a 2D CAD Drawing.

-On the other hand, 3D CAD is a young technology that has provided amazing breakthroughs in workflow increases and cost savings.
+On the other hand, the 3D CAD design program is a young technology that has provided amazing breakthroughs in workflow increases and cost savings.
 3D modeling became widely accessible in the late 1980s.
 It became a challenge that required engineers to rewire their brains to create models in the third dimension.
 3D CAD software has two main categories:

 - Parametric modeling